 Sometimes no matter what you do things can go wrong, P2P trading is no different.
 However, there are some things you can do before or even after you run into a problem.

 Sometimes, no matter what you do, problems can arise.
-Thankfully when you are trading on LocalCoinSwap, you don't have to worry so much as you have the escrow process to protect yourself even in the event of a dispute.
-It's vital to use escrow when trading P2P so that whether the trade goes well or you run into a disagreement, you can rest easy as long as you are holding up your end of the transaction.
+Thankfully, when trading on LocalCoinSwap, you don't have to worry as much as you have the escrow process to protect yourself, even in a dispute.
+Nevertheless, it's vital to use escrow when trading P2P so that whether the trade goes well or you run into a disagreement, you can rest easy as long as you hold up your end of the transaction.

 Minimizing Dispute Rates

 As a growing vendor, disputes are just something that you can expect to deal with from time to time.
-It doesn't matter what business you're in; it's just the nature of dealing with people on a personal level.
-When money is involved, this only amplifies the potential for disagreements, but you can do a few things to reduce the chances of a dispute to help save you time and focus on completing trades rather than solving problems.
+It doesn't matter what business you're in; it's just the nature of dealing with people personally.
+Of course, when money is involved, this only amplifies the potential for disagreements, but you can do a few things to reduce the chances of a dispute to help save you time and focus on completing trades rather than solving problems.

 Focus on Communication: